-To be honest, I’ve planned zero with the kids for the summer.
-Apart from one or two little weekend escapes, there no camps, no sports clinics, and no classes on the books for July and August.
-One thing I am planning to introduce on a daily basis though is meditating with Headspace!
-Recently, I attended a luncheon hosted by Momtrends and Headspace, where I learned about all of the benefits of meditating, and surprisingly how it could be great for kids too.
+We’ve had zero planned with the kids for summer and have taken socially distancing very seriously.
+Apart from two little weekend escapes, we have not participated in any camps or sports clinics, but the one thing I did plan was to introduce a daily meditating with Headspace!
+A few years back, I attended a luncheon hosted by Momtrends and Headspace, where I learned about all of the benefits of meditating, and surprisingly how it could be great for kids too.

-A few days prior to the event, I downloaded their app, and started a five minute meditation routine before bed.
+I started with a five minute meditation routine before bed.
 Late at night, my brain typically remains in overdrive, making mental lists for the day to come.
 Somehow, after those few minutes, I felt more relaxed and ready to conquer the next day.
 I was intrigued that I slept much better following those brief periods of mediating.

-Next, it was time to get the kids to meditate!
-I introduced all three to the app two weeks ago.
-Using it most in the mornings, I think they’ve come to enjoy that piece, calm and quiet, which rivals our typical AM reality of craziness and chaos.
+We use the app on most mornings just after breakfast or right before bedtime.
+I think my kids come to enjoy that peace, calm and quiet, which rivals our typical AM reality of craziness and chaos.
 With just this three minute guided meditation, they seem more focused and I am all about the little changes.

 Daily Family Meditation: Research shows that meditation can reduce stress, anxiety and anger, while increasing focus, compassion and happiness.
 Taking deep breaths and closing your eyes and clearing your head with a 3-10 minute daily meditation can add much needed peace, balance, and togetherness for your whole household.